-Everything in the financial markets has changed again: materials, emerging markets, real estate, foreign small cap, even the dollar.
 If you are within 20 years of retirement (age 45 to 65), it’s critical to get your retirement planning updated.
 Computing your net worth annually is like taking a sextant reading to chart your course toward financial security.
+The changes of the past year provide another incentive to take stock of where you are in relation to your goals and readjust your asset allocation and savings rate.

 Net worth gives you a snapshot of how much money would be left if you converted everything you owned into cash and paid off all your debts.
 Compute your net worth by creating four lists.